 - Such use interferes with the staff member’s employment duties or other obligations to the district; or

-- Such personal use includes any activity that is prohibited under any district policy.
+- Such personal use includes any activity that is prohibited under any district procedural directive.

 The Albuquerque Public Schools may install software and/or hardware to monitor and record all IT resources usage, including email and Web site visits.
 The district retains the right to record or inspect any and all files stored on district systems.

 Staff shall have no expectations of privacy with respect to district IT resource usage.
 Staff are advised that serious disciplinary action up to and including termination of employment may result from evidence of prohibited activity obtained through monitoring or inspection of electronic messages, files, or electronic storage devices.
 Illegal activity involving district IT resource usage may be referred to appropriate authorities for prosecution.